James Edward Church Papers

 Immediate Source of Acquisition

 Donated in 1959 to the Special Collections Department after Dr. Church's death.
+Letters to H. P. Boardman, stream flow forecasts, and articles about Church's work received from David Doughty in July 1992.

 The collection contains several hundred photos illustrating Church's professional activities, especially snow surveying.
 These photos have been transferred to the photo archives of the Special Collections Department as collection number UNRS-P2004-18.